 Jane Austen’s affection for Chawton is shown in the following lines:

 Our Chawton home - how much we find

 Jane Austen's House Museum in Chawton is the house where Jane Austen lived and wrote.
 It is the most treasured Austen site in the world.

 It was in this country cottage that Jane's genius flourished and where she wrote, revised and had published all her major works, including the timeless Pride and Prejudice.

 The Museum is open 7 days a week.

-Jane Austin 200 documentary
+Jane Austen 200 documentary

-East Hampshire District Council was keen to ensure that the celebrations during Jane Austin 200 were captured for future visitors to appreciate.
+East Hampshire District Council was keen to ensure that the celebrations during Jane Austen 200 were captured for future visitors to appreciate.
 To fulfil this wish, local film company Alt House Media was commissioned to promote the annual Regency Week celebrations held in Alton, and to broadcast Jane's close links with the area.
 You can watch the full film, or any of the shorter clips of the film, here: